Public participation is a maximum of 60 minutes at the beginning of any meeting of Council, or committee meetings that are open to the public.

 Applying to speak at a meeting

-If you want to address the meeting as a member of the public, your application must be with Democratic Services before 12 noon on the working day before the meeting.
+If you want to address the meeting as a member of the public, or as a person or a group of people with a specific purpose or common view (an interest group or organisation), your application must be with Democratic Services before 12 noon on the working day before the meeting you want to address.

 You can bring your application in person to the Council offices at 101 Wakefield Street or contact: